 The model is nonetheless readily modifiable to adapt it to any of the situations mentioned above and many others.
-But as a first step, we strongly suggest that the modeler does not depart from the standard structure proposed in this document.
+But as a first step, we strongly suggest that the modeler not depart from the standard structure proposed in this document.
 Only when the standard version runs properly should the user add additional features.

-Before starting to read this document, the user should have in hands the PEP-1-1 GAMS code (PEP-1-1_V2_0.gms), the model SAM it uses (SAM-V2_0.xls), and the SAM the user wishes to build her/his model on.
+Before starting to read this document, the user should have in hands the PEP-1-t GAMS code (PEP_1-t_V2_0.gms), the model SAM it uses (SAM-V2_0.xls), and the SAM the user wishes to build her/his model on.
 The model SAM was elaborated for illustrative purposes and is entirely fictitious.
-In fact, the bulk of the work to be done in order to incorporate a SAM into PEP-1-1, is reformatting it using the same structure as the fictitious one.
+In fact, the bulk of the work to be done in order to incorporate a SAM into PEP-1-t, is reformatting it using the same structure as the fictitious one.
 Once this is done correctly, only minor changes will need to be made to the GAMS code itself.
-We thus believe it is important to first review the accounts and flows in the fictitious SAM in order to put the real SAM the user wishes to use in the same format.
-As the present guide is intended to practitioners, we then suggest following the same sections as in the GAMS code.